 Assuming this logistic distribution, participation decisions are modeled as a function of three categories of covariates elicited in the questionnaire.
 The first concerns respondents' perceptions of the program's worth.
-Respondents registered their interest in the twin goals of the GreenChoiceTM program -- replacing fossil fuels and planting trees in upstate New York -- using a scale of one ("not at all interested") to 10 ("very interested") for each goal.8 It is expected that the sign on these variable would be positively correlated with the probability of joining the program.
+Respondents registered their interest in the twin goals of the GreenChoiceTM program -- replacing fossil fuels and planting trees in upstate New York -- using z a scale of one ("not at all interested") to 10 ("very interested") for each goal.22 It is expected that the sign on these variables will be positively correlated with the probability of joining the program.

-The second category of covariates includes variables specific to the respondent, such as sex (Male=1), age (Years), education (College Graduate or higher =1), and recent financial support of environmental groups (Yes=1).
+The second category of covariates includes variables specific to the respondent, such as gender (Male=1), age (Years), education (College Graduate or higher =1), and recent financial support of environmental groups (Yes=1).
 Such characteristics are widely used as explanatory covariates in the environmental valuation literature.
-Based on this literature, it is expected that age will be negatively correlated with WTP while recent financial support for environmental groups would be positively correlated with joining the program.
+Based on this literature, it is expected that age will be negatively correlated with WTP, while recent financial support for environmental groups will be positively correlated with joining the program.
 The other variables have provided mixed results in the literature.
-As noted earlier, individual perceptions of NMPC service were elicited using a one ("unfavorable") to 10 ("very favorable") scale and included as a covariate in this analysis.
+In addition, as noted earlier, individual perception of NMPC service was elicited using a one ("unfavorable") to 10 ("very favorable") scale and included as a covariate in the analysis.

 The final category of covariates concerns respondents' perceptions of the provision point mechanism itself.
-After hearing of the funding provision point and money back guarantee, respondents were asked the following two questions:
+After hearing about the funding provision point and money-back guarantee, respondents were asked the following two questions:

-Does the fact that a minimum level of customer participation is required for GreenChoice to operate make the program of less interest to you, more interest, or does it not affect your interest?
+Does the fact that there is a minimum level of customer participation required for GreenChoice to operate make the program of less interest to you, more interest, or does it not affect your interest?